apache/incubator-kie-kogito-examples/serverless-workflow-functions-events-quarkus/README.md

 mvn clean package quarkus:dev
 ```

-Use `curl` to send the CloudEvent through HTTP to the application:
+Use `curl` command to send the CloudEvent through HTTP to the application:

 ```shell script
 $ curl -X POST \